 Ella, the youngest sibling of Beauden Barrett, is an excellent swimmer and dancer.
 Beauden once teamed up with his sister Ella, and highland dancing world champion Morgan Bamford to raise money for charity in 2015.

-She also involves in running the busy program of alumni and Fundraising events at Lucy Cavendish College, University of Cambridge.
+She is also involved in running the busy program of alumni and Fundraising events at Lucy Cavendish College, University of Cambridge.

 About Beauden Barrett Sisters – Jenna: